YuekaiXuEric/yuekaixueric.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an undergraduate student and researcher at the University of Washington.
 I double major in Computer Science and Applied Mathematics in Data Science option.
 I am fortunated to be co-advised by Professor [Sheng Wang](https://homes.cs.washington.edu/~swang/) and Professor [Linda G Shapiro](https://homes.cs.washington.edu/~shapiro/), and pleased mentored by [Zixuan Liu](https://scholar.google.com/citations?user=yjKOHbEAAAAJ&hl=zh-CN) in UW CSE and Computational Biology.
+We also collaborate closely with Professor [Ruikang (Ricky) Wang](https://depts.washington.edu/wangast/) in UW BioE and Ophthalmology.

 My research interests are broadly in AI4Science, including the fields of machine learning, computer vision, and natural language processing.
 I am especially passionate about vision-language pretraining, multimodal learning, foundation models, and their applications in biomedicine and clinical medicine.

-Beside from research, I'm also a member in [UWClassmates](https://uwclassmate.com/) technology group.
-We maintain and add new features for the UW courses evaluation and discussion [website](https://uwclassmate.com/)

 ## 🔥 News
-- **[Jun 2025]** Our paper *GrInAdapt: Scaling Retinal Vessel Structural Map Segmentation Through Grounding, Integrating and Adapting Multi-device, Multi-site, and Multi-modal Fundus Domains* has been accepted to [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp)
+- **[Jun 2025]** Our paper *GrinAdapt: Source-free Multi-Target Domain Adaptation for Retinal Vessel Segmentation* has been accepted to [MICCAI 2025](https://conferences.miccai.org/2025/en/default.asp)

 ## 📑 Publications
 `*` Equal Contribution &nbsp;&nbsp;